Frances Hodgkins -Chronology

 Exhibits for the first time with the Canterbury Society of Arts, Christchurch, and Otago Art Society, Dunedin.

-Takes classes given by the visiting Italian painter G. P. Nerli.
+Frances Hodgkins takes classes given by the visiting Italian painter G. P. Nerli.

 February, attends the Dunedin School of Art.
 Begins preparations for South Kensington examinations.
 In July, wins competition for the best study from life.